 The spawning potential ratio (SPR) has been widely used by U.S. fishery management councils to define overfishing of a fish stock (Goodyear 1993; Rosenberg et al. 1994).
-To estimate SPR, life history characteristics (e.g. growth and reproduction) are required and are generally assumed constant among years (Gabriel et al., 1989).
+To estimate SPR, life history characteristics (e.g., growth and reproduction) are required and are generally assumed constant among years (Gabriel et al. 1989).
 However, these parameters, particularly maturity schedules, are not static.
 They can change in response to fishing pressure, predator and prey abundance, stock composition, and other biotic and abiotic environmental factors (Wootton, 1990).
 Fishing can affect life history characteristics of reef fish such as growth and maturation rates.
 Although these changes have not been observed for gray triggerfish in the Gulf of Mexico (Gulf), it has been noted in other reef fish species such as vermilion snapper (Zhao et al. 1997; Hood and Johnson 1999).

-Changes in the target species stock abundance from fishing (e.g., changing fishing selectivity's) are likely to have ecological effects.
+Changes in the target species stock abundance from fishing (e.g., changing fishing selectivities) are likely to have ecological effects.
 However, the relationships among species in marine ecosystems are complex and poorly understood.
 As a result, the nature and magnitude of ecological effects are difficult to predict with any accuracy.
-However, it is important to note that some species such as red snapper, greater amberjack, red grouper, and gag are being managed to improve their stock condition.
+However, it is important to note that some species, such as red snapper, greater amberjack, red grouper, and gag are being managed to improve their stock condition.
 Other species (e.g., vermilion snapper and deepwater grouper) are being managed to maintain a certain stock condition.
-Therefore, the effects of rebuilding the gray triggerfish could have an adverse effect on these stocks.
+Therefore, the effects of rebuilding the gray triggerfish could have an adverse indirect effect on other stocks because of their aggressive nature.
 These effects could come about through competition for food or space.
 For example, adult gray triggerfish feed primarily on benthic invertebrates (Frazer et al. 1991; Kurz 1995; Pattengill et al. 1997).
 Less of these prey items may be available to other reef fish species if the gray triggerfish stock is allowed to increase.
+On the other hand, while the gray triggerfish stock is allowed to increase.
+On the other hand, while the gray triggerfish stock is allowed to increase.
+On the other hand, while the gray triggerfish stock is allowed to increase.
+So the stock is rebuilding.